Gerard Manley Hopkins: Early life and family

-Manley Hopkins moved his family to Hampstead in 1852, near where John Keats had lived 30 years before and close to the green spaces of Hampstead Heath.
-When he was ten years old, Gerard was sent to board at Highgate School (1854–1863).
-While studying Keats's poetry, he wrote "The Escorial" (1860), his earliest extant poem.
-Here he practised early attempts at asceticism.
+In 1852, the family moved to Hampstead, near where John Keats had lived 30 years before and close to the green spaces of Hampstead Heath.
+When Hopkins was ten years old, he was sent to board at Highgate School (1854–1863), where he excelled in his studies, but was frequently in trouble with the headmaster, the Revd Dyne.
+While studying Keats's poetry, he wrote The Escorial (1860), his earliest extant poem.
+Here too he practised early attempts at asceticism.
 He once argued that most people drank more liquids than they really needed and bet that he could go without drinking for a week.
 He persisted until his tongue was black and he collapsed at drill.
 On another occasion, he abstained from salt for a week.
 Among his teachers at Highgate was Richard Watson Dixon, who became an enduring friend and correspondent.
 Of the older pupils Hopkins recalls in his boarding house, the poet Philip Stanhope Worsley won the Newdigate Prize.

-Oxford and priesthood
+Oxford

-Hopkins studied classics at Balliol College, Oxford (1863–1867).
-He began his time in Oxford as a keen socialite and prolific poet but seems to have alarmed himself with resulting changes in his behaviour.
-There he forged a lifelong friendship with Robert Bridges (later Poet Laureate of the United Kingdom), which would be important to his development as a poet and in establishing his posthumous acclaim.
+Hopkins studied Classics at Balliol College, Oxford (1863–1867).
+He was very happy at Balliol, and made many friends.
+Among them was Robert Bridges (later Poet Laureate of the United Kingdom), with whom Hopkins formed a lifelong friendship, which proved important to his development as a poet and in establishing his posthumous acclaim.

 Hopkins was deeply impressed with the work of Christina Rossetti, who became one of his great contemporary influences.
 The two met in 1864.
-During this time he studied with the writer and critic Walter Pater, who tutored him in 1866 and remained a friend until Hopkins left Oxford for the second time in October 1879.
+During this time he also studied with the writer and critic Walter Pater, who tutored him in 1866, and they stayed friends until Hopkins left Oxford for the second time in October 1879.